thornburyjac/4980PrototypeSite/README.md

 ![ec2instances](https://github.com/thornburyjac/4980PrototypeSite/assets/111811243/db6bb591-38d7-4892-bb9a-aeffaa95e95a)

 - Use ssh to access the instance for configuration.
-This command will allow you to remotely configure the instance "ssh -i /home/jacob/.ssh/labsuser.pem ubuntu@44.205.210.252".
+This command will allow you to remotely configure the instance `ssh -i /home/jacob/.ssh/labsuser.pem ubuntu@44.205.210.252`.
 - Breakind down the above command, ssh is the protocol you are using for remote access.
 The -i option allows you to specify the "identity file" which is the corresponding private key to the public key on the instance you selected in Part 1.
 Ubuntu@IP is the username you are logging in as on the host system which is the IP you specify.
 - Once in the instance, verify the hostname changed and verify nginx is installed.

 ![sshintoinstance](https://github.com/thornburyjac/4980PrototypeSite/assets/111811243/40811991-4b41-4c4c-80c0-ed1c3f373278)

-- You can use sftp on your local machine to dump the site files onto the instance using command "sftp -i /home/jacob/.ssh/labsuser.pem ubuntu@44.205.210.252".
+- You can use sftp on your local machine to dump the site files onto the instance using command `sftp -i /home/jacob/.ssh/labsuser.pem ubuntu@44.205.210.252`.
 Pretty much same breakdown as the ssh command.
 - Once in an sftp prompt, use the put <filename> command to "put" the file on the remote machine.
 Use pwd and lpwd to view remote and local working directory.

 ![sftp](https://github.com/thornburyjac/4980PrototypeSite/assets/111811243/98e0c320-426a-4082-b3dc-6b9938924ede)